 Is It Ok To Use A Cast Iron Wok On An Electric Stove?

 No, it’s non-compatible with any electric stoves.
-It doesn’t matter whether you are using the glass top stove-top or coil stoves; the base portion of the cookware must need to be flattened.
+It doesn’t matter whether you are using the glass top stove-top or coil stoves.
+The cookware’s base portion must be flattened shaped.

 The wok pans are domed shaped, that is why it’s most suitable with gas stoves.